MicrosoftDocs/power-platform/power-platform/admin/get-help-support.md

 ### Prerequisites

--  You have a security role that is enabled for creating support requests such as an Office 365 Global admin or Service support admin.
+-  You have a security role that is enabled for creating support requests such as an Global admin or Service support admin.

 -  For the following [support plans](https://www.microsoft.com/dynamics365/support):